Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 The highest point on Ho Chi Minh City’s skyline, Bitexco Financial Tower is at the heart of the city’s financial quarter.
 Designed by Carlos Zapata, its 68 stories are inspired by the national flower, the lotus — although it’s a little tricky to see the resemblance.
 A slick, glass building, its teetering helipad is the focal point, looking like a CD poking out of a CD player.

 Predominantly office space, floors 49-51 are open to visitors.
-The Skydeck is a viewing platform on the 49th floor with 360 degree views from the floor to ceiling windows.
+The Skydeck is a viewing platform on the 49th floor with 360 degree views from the floor-to-ceiling windows.
 There’s a relaxed coffee shop with seating lined up facing the view.
 On the floor above is EON 51, a fine dining restaurant serving Asian and Western food, but before you eat you could watch the sunset from the EON Heli Bar, with a team of expert mixologists, the cocktails here come recommended.

 Visit the War Remnants Museum